SellaRafaeli/SellaRafaeli.github.io/blog_src/whitehat_postmortem_example.md

 ### Nitty-Gritty and Pics

-The site is a minor social network.
+The site is a minor social network to find potential co-founders for your startup.
 A worthy cause.
 On the home page we see some example users we can meet via the site - example, Naama Katan.

 ![](http://i.imgur.com/d1ZXO5k.png)